nbaars/paseto4j/README.md

 # Release

 We use [Calendar Versioning](https://calver.org/) as version numbers.
-Creating a new tag and pushing it to Github will start the release process.
+Creating a new tag and pushing it to GitHub will start the release process.